ryumada/docker-odoo/README.md

   sudo ./_RUNMEFIRST.sh
   ```

+  > ⚠️ When you are asked to enter whether you want to build or pull container image, choose the `build` option.

-- Please follow the instruction after you run that script above, before continue the porcess.
+- Please follow the instruction after you run that script above, before continue the process below.

-- You should add your Odoo base, whether it is Odoo Community, Odoo Enterprise, or your custom Odoo base, to the `odoo-base` directory (⚠️ Only add one directory to `odoo-base` as this will be read automatically by the `entrypoint.sh` script, for the name of the directory is no need to be `odoo` ⚠️).
+- [`Odoo Base`] You should add your Odoo base, whether it is Odoo Community, Odoo Enterprise, or your custom Odoo base, to the `odoo-base` directory (⚠️ Only add one directory to `odoo-base` as this will be read automatically by the `entrypoint.sh` script, for the name of the directory is no need to be `odoo` ⚠️).

-- Add your custom Odoo Modules (Odoo Addons) to `git` directory and add the path to addons_path in `./conf/odoo.conf`.
+- [`Extra Addons/Modules`] Add your custom Odoo Modules (Odoo Addons) to `git` directory and add the path to addons_path in `./conf/odoo.conf`.
 Don't add unused custom module directory to this directory as it will be added to your docker image and increased the image size.

   > ⚠️ If your path is in `./git/odoo-custom-modules`, then your addons_path should be `/opt/odoo/git/odoo-custom-modules`.

   > ⚠️ If you have subdirectory inside your git addons repository path it should be like this:
   > - `/opt/odoo/git/odoo-custom-modules/subdir-1`
   > - `/opt/odoo/git/odoo-custom-modules/subdir-2`

-- Odoo `datadir` is placed on `/var/lib/odoo` and Odoo `log` is placed on `/var/log/odoo`.
+- [`Odoo Static Data`] Odoo `datadir` is placed on `/var/lib/odoo` and Odoo `log` is placed on `/var/log/odoo`.
 These directories will be used by Odoo for static data storage and logging.
-It will be called in docker-compose. (⚠️ This directories are automatically created on your host machine after you run `sudo ./_RUNMEFIRST.sh` ⚠️)
+It will be called in docker-compose (⚠️ These directories are automatically created on your host machine after you run `sudo ./_RUNMEFIRST.sh` ⚠️).

+- `Build and Run` your odoo deployment with docker compose.

-- Build your docker image with this command below:
+  Build your Image using this command:

   ```bash
   docker compose build
   ```

-  After the build completed, you can copy the image name and enter it in your `docker-compose.yml`.

-- Run your odoo deployment with docker compose.
+  Run your Container Image using this command:

   ```bash
   docker compose up